Shopping For Auto Insurance

 - your vehicle was struck while it was legally parked;

 - you as the insured or your insurer is reimbursed or obtains a judgment of 1/3 or more (on a property damage or physical damage claim)

 - the driver of your car was not at fault (on a bodily injury claim or No-Fault claim) or was struck by a hit-and-run vehicle;

 - the total damage caused by the accident is less than $2,000 and there were no injuries (however, having 2 or more accidents under $2,000 is usually subject to a surcharge);"

 - you have a single minor moving violation of the Vehicle & Traffic Law other than those specifically set forth in the Insurance Law (some of which are listed above);

-- the accident occurred while the insured was driving an employer’s vehicle in the course of business (this also includes police officers, firefighters and peace officers while on duty in their official vehicles, or while driving any vehicle in an emergency situation); or
+- the accident occurred while the insured was driving an employer’s vehicle in the course of business (this also includes police officers, firefighters, emergency medical service providers, and peace officers while on duty in their official vehicles, or while driving any vehicle in an emergency situation); or

 - claims are made under comprehensive or towing coverages.

 In general, no policy can be surcharged to a level where the premium exceeds more than three times the base premium for the highest rated vehicle covered by that policy (without the surcharge).
 Please note that surcharges only apply to the premiums for liability, No-Fault, and collision coverages.